qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 **Relative deprivation** is also a kind of loss that people tend to avoid.
 For example, when the people near one get rich by investing a bubble asset, one may also choose to invest the bubble asset to avoid the "relative loss" between one and others.

+It's much easier to increase expectation than to reduce expectation.
+The knowledge of "better things exist" can be "info hazard", as it makes one harder to accept the things that one gets used to.

 ### Perception of risk

 **We prefer deterministic gain instead of risky gain**.
 A bird in the hand is worth two in the bush.